 - Operate and keep a record of employee performance and related processes and workforce management processes

 - Operate and keep a record of absence and absence management procedures, to allow effective workforce management and ensure that employees are receiving the pay and other benefits to which they are entitled

-- Obtain occupational health advice, to ensure that it complies with duties in relation to individuals with disabilities, meet its obligations under health and safety law, and ensure that workers are receiving the sick pay or other benefits to which they are entitled
+Obtain occupational health advice, to ensure that it complies with duties in relation to individuals with disabilities, meets its obligations under health and safety law, and ensures that workers are receiving the sick pay or other benefits to which they are entitled

 - Ensure effective general HR and business administration

 - Provide references on request for current or former employees